cacheguard/CacheGuard-OS/Documentation/README.md

 # CacheGuard Documentation

-CacheGuard products come with comprehensive online and offline documentation, including a User's Guide and a Command Line Manual.
-You can access the CacheGuard documentation from the installation CD-ROM, through CacheGuard administration interfaces (Console, SSH and HTTPS), or online via the web.
+CacheGuard products come with comprehensive online documentation, including a User's Guide and a Command Line Manual.
+You can access the CacheGuard documentation through CacheGuard administration interfaces (Console, SSH and HTTPS), or online via the web.

 ---